Pre-Chiropractic Medicine

 Introduction

-Students interested in a career in Chiropractic Medicine have the option of pursuing any major along with completing specific prerequisites.
-Chiropractic medical schools typically require a minimum of 90 credit hours be completed at the undergraduate level and many prefer the bachelor degree be completed.
+Students interested in a career in chiropractic medicine may pursue any major along with completing specific prerequisites.
+Chiropractic medical schools typically require a minimum of 90 credit hours to be completed at the undergraduate level prior to beginning chiropractic studies and many prefer the bachelor degree be completed.
 Students must gain a thorough understanding of the profession through a range of shadowing experiences.
-Students should work with the Pre-Med Advisor to select appropriate coursework based on their schools of interest and co-curricular experiences.
+Students should work with the Pre-Health advisor to select appropriate coursework based on their schools of interest and plan appropriate co-curricular experiences.
 In addition to the information in this section, please check the general information at the pre-medical and pre-health section of the catalog.

 Recommended Pre-Chiropractic Medicine Courses